PhotosensoryOldProjects/discord-rpc-pornhub/README.md

 ## Install

-1. Download <strong>[Git](https://git-scm.com/downloads)</strong> and <strong>[NodeJS](https://nodejs.org/en/)</strong>.
+1. **Install NodeJS and Git**.
+To start off, you will need to download <strong>[Git](https://git-scm.com/downloads)</strong> and <strong>[NodeJS](https://nodejs.org/en/)</strong>.
 This will be required to make the rpc actually work.

-2. **Install the forever package.**.
+2. **Install the forever package**.
 After installing NodeJS and Git, you can install the forever package by opening up a terminal and running the following command `npm install -g forever`.
 Forever will be used to keep the rpc script running forever.

-3. Install the core dependencies.
+3. **Install the core dependencies**.
 You can do this by opening up a terminal and running the following commands.

     ```bash
     $ git clone https://github.com/photosensory/pornhub-discord-rpc.git